coder-shubh/coder-shubh/README.md

-# Hello, I'm Code-shubh 👋
+# Hello, I'm code-shubh 👋

 Welcome to my GitHub profile!
 I'm a **Mobile Application Developer** with a passion for crafting exceptional mobile experiences.
 I specialize in both iOS and Android development and am proficient in creating cross-platform applications.
 Explore my projects and connect with me to discuss potential collaborations or share insights!